magento/devdocs/guides/v2.0/cloud/howtos/install-components.md

         php bin/magento module:status

 ### Modify configurations {#configure}
-To change settings for your extensions and modules, you should make those changes in all environments as needed.
+To change settings for your modules and modules, you should make those changes in all environments as needed.
 We recommend using similar or matching settings between Staging and Production to fully test functionality.
-If you have an extension or module using sandbox credentials and settings, you make sure to switch those to live settings if in Production.
+If you have an module or module using sandbox credentials and settings, you make sure to switch those to live settings if in Production.

-## Upgrade an extension {#update}
+## Upgrade an module {#update}
-You should have a branch to work in when updating your extension.
+You should have a branch to work in when updating your module.
 These instructions use composer to update the files.
 Before you continue, you must:

-*	Know the extension's Composer name and version
+*	Know the module's Composer name and version
-*	Know the extension is compatible with your project and {{site.data.var.ece}} version.
+*	Know the module is compatible with your project and {{site.data.var.ece}} version.
 In particular, check the required PHP version.

-To update an extension:
+To update an module:

 1. If you haven't done so already, change to your environment root directory.
 3. Open `composer.json` in a text editor.
-4. Locate your extension and update the version.
+4. Locate your module and update the version.
 6. Save your changes to `composer.json` and exit the text editor.
 7. Use the following command to update project dependencies: